dynawo/dyn-grid-compliance-verification/docs/tutorial/modify_pcs.md

         [PCS-OperatingConditions]
         # PCS_RTE-I16z1.GridVoltageStep = Rise,Drop
         PCS_RTE-I16z1.GridVoltageStep = Rise,Drop,RiseQ0
      ```
    - Finally, edit the parameters you want to modify
      ```ini
         [PCS_RTE-I16z1.GridVoltageStep.RiseQ0.Model]
-        # Reactance of the line connected to the PDR point
-        #line_XPu =
-        # SCR stands for Short Circuit Ratio
-        SCR = 10
         # PDR point
         pdr_P = 0.5*Pmax
         # pdr_Q = Qmin
         pdr_Q = 0
         pdr_U = 0.95*Udim
-        # Infinite Bus configuration
-        # To configure time parameters, the following convention is used:
-        # * 'delta_t_': indicates how long the network remains in a certain state, this value will be
-        #                added to the time in which the event is triggered.
-        # * otherwise: the value of this variable will be used in the tool without prior treatments.
-        # TSO Model configuration
      ```
 2. Report: Modify or expand the latex report template to include the simulation results wtih
 the new operating conditions.